2019

 Leicester NHS Trust

-Concerns summary A persistent lack of continuity in crisis mental health care, caused by under-resourcing and high demand, meant the patient repeatedly had to recount their story, causing distress and inadequate support prior to discharge.
+Concerns summary (AI summary) A persistent lack of continuity in crisis mental health care, caused by under-resourcing and high demand, meant the patient repeatedly had to recount their story, causing distress and inadequate support prior to discharge.

 Christopher Summerhayes